-has been affirmed for transgender persons and holding that 'bride' under the Hindu Marriage Act would cover transwomen.
-The court also noted that since the first Petitioner was Dalit, they were entitled to obtain financial incentives for Inter-Caste Marriages.

-" Seen in the light of the march of law, the expression 'bride' occurring in Section 5 of the Hindu Marriage Act, 1955 will have to include within its meaning not include an intersex person/transgender person who identifies herself as a woman.
+- "This is the first case in India where the right to marry has been affirmed for transgender persons and holding that 'bride' under the Hindu Marriage Act would cover transwomen.
+The court also noted that since the first Petitioner was Dalit, they were entitled to obtain financial incentives for Inter-Caste Marriages. - "Seen in the light of the march of law, the expression 'bride' occurring in Section 5 of the Hindu Marriage Act, 1955 will have to include within its meaning not only a woman but also a transwoman.
+It would also include an intersex person/transgender person who identifies herself as a woman.
 The only consideration is how the person perceives herself."

 JUSTICE G.R.
+SWAMINATHAN

-SWAMINATHAN Arunkumar & Other v.
+Arunkumar & Other v.
 The Inspector General of Registration & Others